ChainSafe/forest/docs/docs/users/reference/cli.md

           Exit after basic daemon initialization
       --save-token <SAVE_TOKEN>
-          If provided, indicates the file to which to save the admin token --track-peak-rss
+          If provided, indicates the file to which to save the admin token --no-gc
-          Track peak physical memory usage and print on exit --no-gc
           Disable the automatic database garbage collection
       --stateless